FakeBuild/Xake/docs/implnotes.md

 The decision points:

-  * should we expose the File module and its types and use in script API
+  * Expose the type but primarily for internal use
-  * or should we stand with FileInfo or String type
+  * Do use strings in compiler API

-Next step:
+Next steps:

   * check FileInfo limitations (ensure it's bad)
   * reconsider out parameter (change to string) - check the pros and cons